NikolaAndro/Automated_Homography_Matrix/README.md

 1. `sudo apt-get install -y libdcmtk-dev` to make sure we have the packet
 2. `sudo apt --fix-broken install` to update the `libdcmtk-dev` in the sift3d folder

+Wll, this **DOES NOT WORK.** The package is dependable on libdcmtk5 and I have the newest version.